Birth of a Nation’ -- 100 years on, debate on film endures

 “The Birth of a Nation” is historical drama, but for the director it was something close to emotional autobiography.
 David Wark Griffith was born in Kentucky in 1875, just a decade after the Civil War ended.
-His father was a lieutenant colonel in the Confederate Army Although Kentucky was a border state that did not secede and was relatively unaffected by Reconstruction, Griffith related to the source material for “Birth of a Nation,” Thomas Dixon’s novel and play “The Clansman.”
+His father was a lieutenant colonel in the Confederate Army, and Griffith grew up in the early Jim Crow era.
+Although Kentucky was a border state that did not secede and was relatively unaffected by Reconstruction, Griffith related to the source material for “Birth of a Nation,” Thomas Dixon’s novel and play “The Clansman.”

 “Griffith did not question the core assumption of Dixon’s story: that blacks, once the supposedly benevolent bonds of slavery had been overthrown, became violent and threatening to whites, especially women,” says Melvyn Stokes, author of “D.W.
 Griffith’s The Birth of a Nation.”